Xbloro/xbloro.github.io/_posts/2020-04-26-must_have_tools.md

 ## SysInternal

-The SysInternal suite are some tools developed by Microsoft.
+The SysInternal suite are some tools developed by Mark Russinovich's.

 [Find them here](https://docs.microsoft.com/en-us/sysinternals/)